(Updated 1 April, 2026)

 A brief history of title case and sentence case

 Written language began as all caps.
-One explanation for the formation of what we now call lower case is that Christian scribes tasked with manually copying the Bible developed it as a kind of shorthand.
+One explanation for the transition to what we now call lower case is that Christian scribes tasked with manually copying the Bible developed it as a kind of shorthand.
 They used the larger, fancier letters at the tops of pages or to highlight an important name.
 They made the job quicker with smaller, curvier letters everywhere else.
 Their efficiency stuck.

 The arrival of the printing press saw these two letter types cast in metal and stored in separate boxes, or cases.
 Letters in the top – or upper – case were for important words.
 Beneath them in the lower case were the smaller letters for the majority of the text.